higherkindness/mu-scala/README.md

 Mu RPC is a purely functional library for building [RPC] endpoint-based services with support for [RPC] and [HTTP/2].

-Also known as [mu-rpc], it brings the ability to combine [RPC] protocols, services, and clients in your `Freestyle` program, thanks to [gRPC].
+Also known as [mu], it brings the ability to combine [RPC] protocols, services, and clients in your `Freestyle` program, thanks to [gRPC].

 ## Installation